coast-framework/coast/README.md

 ## Quickstart

-This doc will take you from a fresh coast installation to a working todo list.
+This will take you from a fresh coast installation to a working todo list app.

 ### New Project